pygame/pygame/docs/reST/ref/surface.rst

       .. ## Surface.get_bounding_rect ##

-   .. method:: get_view
+   .. method:: get_buffer

       | :sl:`return a buffer view of the Surface's pixels.`
       | :sg:`get_buffer(<kind>='&') -> BufferProxy`

-      To be renamed, and therefore replace, get_buffer.

       Return an object which exposes a surface's internal pixel buffer as an array interface or a buffer interface.
 The buffer is writeable.
-For Python 2.x, only the classic buffer view is only available, for the '&' kind.
+For Python 2.x, only the classic buffer view is available, for the '&' kind.
       For Python 3.x the new buffer interface is exposed, and is available for all buffer kinds.